pauek/full-stack-bcn-next/README.md

 # Full-stack Web Technologies Webapp

-Made with NextJS, Drizzle and Neon.
+Made with NextJS, Drizzle and Turso.